Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: SUMMARY AND OUTLOOK

-This can be resolved as follows.
-The Laplace equation is a matter of boundary conditions, which do not include "active" superconductors \cite{Michael}.
-Specifically, it \textit{does not} hold in the immediate neighborhood of a body, where the effects of molecular currents are significant and therefore the standard transition from always valid Maxwell equations for microscopic magnetic field $\textbf{h}$ to the average field $\textbf{B}$ as $\overline{\textbf{h}}=\textbf{B}$ is no longer valid \cite{Landafshitz_II}.
-Molecular currents are persistent currents producing the field in a space range of the order of molecular size and therefore for normal materials the potential theorem is correct outside of this very small distances.
-Contrarily, in superconductors in the IS we deal with persistent currents of much greater spatial scale, i.e. on the order of a period of the flux structure, which can easily reach a few sample thicknesses \cite{Landau_37,IS}.
-This explains the apparent "violation" of the potential theorem at this range of distances from the sample.
-SUMMARY AND OUTLOOK Eight decades ago Landau for the first time has shown the determinative role of the near-surface field distribution and of the domain shape for forming the flux structure of the intermediate state in type-I superconductors.
+Eight decades ago Landau for the first time has shown the determinative role of the near-surface field distribution and of the domain shape for forming the flux structure of the intermediate state in type-I superconductors.
 In this work these properties were for the first time measured by low-energy muon spin rotation spectroscopy on pure-limit type-I indium films.
 It was found that the field-domain configuration proposed by Tinkham is consistent with our experimental results at low values of the applied field.
 However at higher fields our observations suggest that the cross-sectional width of the superconducting domains near the sample surface is \textit{widening}, instead of the expected narrowing.
 Then the field lines emerge from the normal domains converging, and the field outside the sample passes through a maximum before it relaxes to a uniform applied field far away from the sample.
 There is no reason to believe that similar field/domain configurations are not possible near the surface of type-II superconductors in the mixed state, however details can be different.
 Verification of these near-surface properties in type-II superconductors constitutes an interesting problem of fundamental superconductivity which is important for a better understanding of the properties of the mixed state, especially in thin films.